aviad12g/cortex/README.md

 # Cortex

-Fast-weight memory for LLMs.
-Biological memory systems inspired this - think hippocampus meets transformer.
+Fast weight memory for LLMs.
+Biological memory systems inspired this  think hippocampus meets transformer.

 ## What is this?